EAFIT-AACS/assignment1-el-formilador-y-el-regulador/README.md

 ---

 ## 🚀 Running
-- **Compilation** To compile the project use a c++ compiler to get the binary file, ensure to include all the .cpp files, here is an example with g++ in linux
+- **Compilation** To compile the project, use a C++ compiler to produce the binary file.
+Ensure to include all the .cpp files, here is an example with g++ in linux
 ```bash
 g++ -o a main.cpp DFA.cpp Reader.cpp
 ```
-- **Execution** After this, please note that the input file is exactly named like this and the format is the proper one: "input.txt", in this repository we include a file example so you can test it
+- **Execution** After this you will have the binary file in the same location you ran the comand.

 ```bash
 ./a
 ```

+- Important:  Please note the following points to run the program

+1. Input file exactly named like this "input.txt"
+2. The format of the input file is the proper one and is in the same directory as the binary
+3. In this repository we include a file example so you can test it.

 Explanation